What does the Bible say about the Trinity? Part 3

 God the Son is Jesus Christ.
 Jesus is His name, but Christ is His title.
 The name Jesus is the Greek translation of the name Joshua, meaning Savior or Salvation (Acts 4:10-12).
 The word Christ means “the anointed one,” which is the New Testament equivalent of the word Messiah (Daniel 9:25-26).
 Having a title that refers to Him as the anointed one leads us to understand that it refers to a person.

-References to the person and position of Jesus Christ can be found in both the Old and New Testaments (Genesis 3:15; Genesis 22:8; Deuteronomy 18:15; Matthew 12:40; John 1:29; John 3:14; Acts 4:11; Revelation 1:9).
+References to the person and position of Jesus Christ can be found in both the Old and New Testaments (Genesis 3:15; 22:8; Deuteronomy 18:15; Matthew 12:40; John 1:29; 3:14; Acts 4:11; Revelation 1:9).
 The Old Testament foretells His coming; the Gospels tell of His life as a man on earth; and the New Testament foretells of His coming again.

 Jesus as the Christ holds three offices:

-• Prophet (Isaiah 61:1; Luke 4:16-21; Luke 24:19),
+• Prophet (Isaiah 61:1; Luke 4:16-21; 24:19),

 • Priest (Exodus 29:1-7; Hebrews 4:14-5:10), and

-• King (Psalms 89:18; Psalms 95:3; 1 Timothy 6:13-16; Revelation 19:11-16).
+• King (Psalms 89:18; 95:3; 1 Timothy 6:13-16; Revelation 19:11-16).

-He is referred to as the Son of God, which emphasizes His deity (Daniel 3:24-25; Matthew 8:28-29; Matthew 14:26-33; Matthew 26:57-68; Matthew 27:54; Mark 1:1; Mark 3:11; Luke 1:26-35; Luke 4:1-14; Luke 22:70-71).
-Likewise, He is referred to as the Son of man, which emphasizes His humanity (Matthew 8:20; Matthew 9:6; Matthew 10:23; Matthew 12:8; Revelation 1:13; Revelation 14:14).
+He is referred to as the Son of God, which emphasizes His deity (Daniel 3:24-25; Matthew 8:28-29; 14:26-33; 26:57-68; 27:54; Mark 1:1; 3:11; Luke 1:26-35; 4:1-14; 22:70-71).
+Likewise, He is referred to as the Son of man, which emphasizes His humanity (Matthew 8:20; 9:6; 10:23; 12:8; Revelation 1:13; 14:14).

-Most importantly, Jesus is referred to as God, which emphasizes His divinity (John 1:1, 14; John 20:28; Colossians 2:9; 1 Timothy 2:5; Titus 2:13; Hebrews 1:8).
-In the Old Testament and the New Testament He is referred to using the name Emanuel or Immanuel, meaning God with us (Isaiah 7:14; Isaiah 8:8; Matthew 1:23).
+Most importantly, Jesus is referred to as God, which emphasizes His divinity (John 1:1, 14; 20:28; Colossians 2:9; 1 Timothy 2:5; Titus 2:13; Hebrews 1:8).
+In the Old Testament and the New Testament, He is referred to using the name Emanuel or Immanuel, meaning God with us (Isaiah 7:14; 8:8; Matthew 1:23).
 He also referred to Himself as God by using the term I AM (John 8:58-59; Exodus 3:13-14).

 Finally, Jesus is referred to as Savior, which had infinite value.
 He was able to die for the sins of the world (1 John 2:2; John 8:23-34).
 He was able to die for Adam (Romans 5:12-21).
 He was able to pass on His divine nature to humanity (2 Peter 1:2-4).
-We must believe in Him as our Savior to be saved (John 8:24; Hebrews 11:6; 1 John 4:13-15; 1 John 5:5-13).
+We must believe in Him as our Savior to be saved (John 8:24; Hebrews 11:6; 1 John 4:13-15; 5:5-13).

 1. He is the Everlasting Father (Isaiah 9:6)